 The Republic of Kosovo declared its independence from Serbia in 2008 and has received mixed reactions from the international community since.
 Although it is not recognized by Serbia, a relationship between Serbia and Kosovo has began to be formally established.
-By February 2017, Kosovo had received 115 diplomatic recognitions as an independent state.
+111 UN members currently recognize Kosovo as a sovereign country.

 When Kosovo proclaimed independence, there were many countries who stated that they would not be recognizing it.
 The United Nations Security Council has a divided stand with Russia opposing the secession and considering it illegal.

 The United Nations is strictly neutral on whether or not Kosovo has independence.
 In 2008, the UN General Assembly adopted a resolution to back Serbia's request to seek the advice of the International Court of Justice (ICJ) regarding Kosovan independence.
 European Union member states can decide individually whether or not to recognize Kosovo.

 The United Nations Interim Administration Mission in Kosovo stopped providing Kosovans with travel documents in 2008.
 The ability of Kosovo's citizens to travel with their passport depends on diplomatic recognition.
 Countries like Greece and Romania accept Kosovo issued travel documents although they are opposed to its independence.

 After Kosovo declared independence, the immediate reaction of Serbia was hostile.
 It expelled any ambassadors from countries who recognized Kosovo's sovereignty, indicted Kosovo leader on high treason charges and litigated the case at the ICJ.